tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 environment (web page, program, etc.) can be specified before the path.

+it's possible to add path element description in parentheses: usually it's UI element which represents path element itself (say, menu item or button) or UI element containing described path element (say, top menu).

 path might include action or setting as a final node (say, menu item). if there are multiple settings they are specified separately as a list:

 | `Preferences` → `Keys` → `Hotkey`